curveball/browser/README.md

 Screenshot
 ----------

 An example.
-If a API normally returns the following HAL format:
+If an API normally returns the following HAL format:

 ```json
 {